whizzml/examples/automl/automl-script/readme.md

     than this value if there aren't enough rules in the created association discovery models or if the same rules appear on more than one association discovery model.
+  * `validation-rate`: (number) The portion of the `train-dataset` that is sampled in the `validation-dataset`.
+Values from 0 to 0.5.
+    This is used only if a `validation-dataset` is not provided by the user.
+If `validation-rate` is 0, the `validation-dataset` won't be created.
+0.2 by default (20% of the rows).

 **WARNING** To avoid confusion, `configuration-params` are always overwritten by the corresponding input in `automl-execution` if this